drieslab/Giotto/README.md

     [osmFISH](https://www.nature.com/articles/s41592-018-0175-z)
   - New example on the Cerebellum with the scalable data from [Slideseq](https://science.sciencemag.org/content/363/6434/1463)
+  - Updated osmFISH example by using global instructions to automatically save all generated plots (**NEW**)
   - New examples for merFISH, Spatial Transcriptomics, MIBI and others will follow soon.